ajonesb/book-library/README.md

-# Book Library Exercise with ES6 Classes
+# Book Library with ES6 Classes

 This exercise involves using ES6 and Javascript Classes as well as applying Javascript Object Oriented Principles such as Polymorphism, Inheritance, Constructor, etc..